How Sex Addiction Treatment in Beverly Hills, Irvine, and Newport Beach Can Help

 Confront Trauma and Pain

-If you want to know how to help someone with sex addiction, refer them to a therapist.
+If you want to know how to help someone with sex addiction, refer them to a psychologist.
 People with sex addiction use unhealthy sexual behavior to cope with stress and pain.

-Therapy helps you deal with trauma and pain effectively.
-In therapy, you’ll explore your childhood/earlier years and traumatic events in your history.
-The therapist will also identify patterns that contribute to your addiction.
+Treatment helps you deal with trauma and pain effectively.
+In treatment, you’ll explore your childhood/earlier years and traumatic events in your history.
+The psychologist will also identify patterns that contribute to your addiction.

 It’s also common for people with sex addiction to have low self-esteem and/or feel shame.
-A therapist helps you unpack your feelings, change your self-talk/thought patterns, and start healing.
+A psychologist helps you unpack your feelings, change your self-talk/thought patterns, and start healing.

 Seeking professional help for sex addiction will also help you identify and learn more about your triggers.
 In psychology, a trigger is any stimulus that brings up trauma or uncomfortable feelings.
 Without proper examination, these triggers drive people with sex addiction to engage in unhealthy sexual behavior.